Eli80763/using-git-Eli80763/MARKDOWN.md

 ## Simultaneously using bold and italic lettes
 ***Eli Stewart***

-## Specifying the use of italics words with a bold statement
+## Specifying the use of italics words within a bold statement
 **Eli _Stewart_ is me**

+### Using another type of header